 Adolph Thomae Jr.

 Cameron County Commissioner

-A longtime commissioner in Cameron County, Adolph Thomae Jr. was very active during his term as TAC president.
-He was enormously involved in the legislative process on behalf of Texas counties and was a key player in the study of indigent health care that resulted in landmark legislation in the mid-1980s.
-Thomae was the leading force in establishing mandatory continuing education for county commissioners in the state and chaired the first Commissioners Education Committee.
-He was deeply committed to the welfare of Texas county government, serving as president of the South Texas Judges and Commissioners Association, as well as the County Judges and Commissioners Association of Texas.
-Thomae also promoted the growth of local parks in Texas, and a large beach park in Cameron County is named in his honor.
+Cameron County Commissioner Adolph Thomae Jr. was highly involved in the legislative process on behalf of Texas counties during his term and was a key player in the study of indigent health care, resulting in landmark legislation in the mid-1980s.
+He was the leading force in establishing mandatory continuing education for county commissioners and chaired the first Commissioners Education Committee.
+He also served as president of the South Texas Judges and Commissioners Association, as well as the County Judges and Commissioners Association of Texas.
+Thomae promoted the growth of local parks in Texas, and a large beach park in Cameron County is named in his honor.

 Dallas County Treasurer

 Dallas County Treasurer Bill Melton was the first non-commissioners court member to serve as TAC President.
 He laid the groundwork for the growth of TAC, from its initial mission of governmental relations to a broader focus as a service organization meeting the needs of all counties and county officials.
 During his tenure, the Association's field services program was established and TAC's first headquarters building was purchased.
 The County Government Risk Management Pool was also established.
 Melton served as Dallas County Treasurer for 25 years.
 He was named by American City & County magazine as County Leader of the Year in 1995.
 He also served as president of the County Treasurers' Association of Texas.

 Jefferson County Commissioner